Fil/pangea/src/d3/donut-chart-update.md

 source: https://observablehq.com/@d3/pie-chart-update
 ---

-# Pie chart update
+# Donut chart update

 This variation of a [donut chart](./donut-chart) demonstrates how to update values with an animated transition.
 Clicking on the radio buttons changes the displayed metric.
+See [Donut chart update II](./donut-chart-update-2) for a more complete example.

 ```js
 const radio = Inputs.radio(new Map([["Apples", "apples"], ["Oranges", "oranges"]]), {label: "dataset", value: "apples"});